SvenVw/fdm/.changeset/shaggy-snails-tickle.md

 "@svenvw/fdm-app": minor
 ---

-Add new page to add fertilizer application to multiple fields at once
+Add a new page to apply a fertilizer application to multiple fields at once.